The Cost of Inconsistent Branding (And a Brand System to Fix It)

 Consistency Builds Trust

 Consistency eliminates that doubt.
-When people encounter the same core message and visual identity across all your touchpoints, they develop confidence in your brand.
+When people encounter the same core message and visual identity across all touchpoints, they develop confidence in your brand.
 They know what to expect, which makes it easier for them to trust you.

-The Four-Part Solution to Inconsistent Branding
+How to Fix Inconsistent Branding

-Here's how to build your brand system:
+Here's how to build your brand system in four steps:

-1. Create Message Alignment Across Channels
+1. Align Your Message Across Channels

 This is where most businesses lose people.
 Your website emphasizes "innovative solutions," your social media focuses on "personalized service," and your BD team highlights "competitive pricing."